pooltogether/v4-docs/README.md

 # How to add a new page

 Create a markdown file in its respective versioned docs, or versioned SDK, directory.

+# How to add internal links

+Relative or absolute paths work.
+End links with a trailing `/`

 ## Installation